jericson/talavera/README.md

 idea for giving the first player to draft a choice of two cards instead of all four.

+I'm considering an explicit cooperative mode.
+One of the things I like about Azul is that people naturally play in the interest of their own goals without worrying too much about other players.
+Cutthroat play comes with experience.
+I'm concerned Talavera skips the more relaxed way to play.

-Drafting games resist satisfying solo mode.
+Drafting games resist a satisfying solo mode.
 There is [a fan-made solo mode for Azul](https://boardgamegeek.com/filepage/164052/soloplay-azul-v1pdf), but Azul shines when another player's decisions impact yours.
 A puzzly